cTooshi/stardew-valley-randomizer/README.md

   * Crafting difficulty is balanced based on necessity of the item and difficulty of crafting the item in vanilla
 * Crop randomization
   * Crops, including fruits, vegetables, and flowers, have randomized (made-up) names, descriptions, prices (for both seeds and crops), and attributes (trellises, scythe needed, etc.)
+  * This also includes custom images for all seeds and saplings to reduce confusion
 * Fish randomization
   * Fish have randomized (made-up) names, difficulty, and behavior.
   * Locations, time-of-day, weather, and seasons are swapped as well.